-After considering and weighing all of the above factors, the Board concluded that the advisory fee was reasonable in light of the services provided by the Adviser and it would be in the best interests of the Fund and its shareholders to approve renewal of the Investment Advisory Agreement for another year.
+After considering and weighing all of the above factors, the Board concluded that the advisory fee was reasonable in light of the services provided by the Adviser and it would be in the best interests of the Fund and its shareholders to approve the renewal of the Investment Advisory Agreement for another year.
 In reaching this conclusion the Board did not give particular weight to any single factor referenced above.
-The Board considered these factors over the course of numerous meetings, some of which were in executive session with only the Independent Trustees and their counsel present.
-Individual Board members may have ascribed different weights to these factors in their individual considerations in reaching their unanimous decision to approve the renewal of the Investment Advisory Agreement.
+The Board considered these factors during the Meeting and over the course of numerous meetings, some of which were in executive session with only the Independent Trustees and their independent legal counsel present.
+Individual Trustees may have ascribed different weights to these factors in their individual considerations in reaching their unanimous decision to approve the renewal of the Investment Advisory Agreement.